hed-hog/docs/docs/modules/chat/chat-room.md

-# Chat Room Module
+# Chat Room

-The **Chat Room** module manages the creation, modification, and deletion of chat rooms.
+The **Chat Room** submodule manages the creation, modification, and deletion of chat rooms.
 It also allows for retrieving information about existing chat rooms and supports pagination for listing chat rooms.

 ### Features